 In U.S. courts, it remains a losing strategy to challenge the institution of policing — it is hard enough to get individual cops convicted.

 “In my experience with these on-duty officer incidents, juries go out of their way to find reasonable doubt,” said Philip Stinson, a Bowling Green University criminology professor and ex-cop who has been credited with keeping “the country’s best data set on police misconduct.”
 According to The Guardian’s tally, police in the U.S. killed 1,134 people in 2015 (with young black men nine times more likely than other Americans to be killed).
-Of the 65 officers over the past decade who received felony charges in connection with fatal shootings, the Washington Post reported, only 11 were convicted.said protester Tiu Wu to the New York Post, referring to the non-indictment of officers Darren Wilson and Daniel Pantaleo.
+Of the 65 officers over the past decade who received felony charges in connection with fatal shootings, the Washington Post reported, only 11 were convicted.Earlier this month, thousands of protesters, largely gathered by Asian-American community organizations, rallied to protest Liang’s conviction, for which he faces up to 15 years in prison.
+Some 10,000 people crammed into Brooklyn’s Cadman Plaza Park.
+Their message was that Liang, as a young Chinese-American, had been scapegoated and faced discrimination and punishment that his white peers would not.
+“There are two white police officers who didn’t even have a trial, in Ferguson and Staten Island,” said protester Tiu Wu to the New York Post, referring to the non-indictment of officers Darren Wilson and Daniel Pantaleo.

 Meanwhile, a small counterprotest of Black Lives Matter supporters gathered nearby with signs that read “jail killer cops.”
 Liang’s supporters are entitled to raise the question of discriminatory inconsistencies.
 Indeed, it’s reasonable to argue that Liang was convicted for doing what, for other cops, has been deemed justified.